Dave Madden: Personal life

 Madden married Nena Arnold in 1975.
 They had two children – an adopted daughter, Selena; and a son, Peter Michael – before divorcing in 1985.

 Madden married his former college sweetheart Sandy Dempsey (Madden) on May 28, 1998.

 While starring in The Partridge Family, Madden took an interest in photography.
 He would bring his camera onto the set to photograph the cast, crew and guest stars.
 This would become a lifelong hobby for him.

 A long-time smoker, Madden quit after The Partridge Family episode "Each Dawn I Diet" (in which Danny and Reuben make a bet that Reuben can abstain from smoking longer than Danny can from eating "junk" food).

-According to Madden, he did not get along with Shirley Jones' husband Marty Ingels; Madden and Jones had a limited relationship as a result.
+According to Madden, he did not get along with Shirley Jones's husband Marty Ingels; Madden and Jones had a limited relationship as a result.

 Madden befriended many fellow actors over his career, including Jonathan Winters, Alan Young, Pat Morita, Henry Gibson, Dan Rowan, Richard Gautier, Arte Johnson, James Karen and Gary Owens, as well as all of his Partridge Family co-stars and the show's creator Bernard Slade.
 While in retirement, he wrote his autobiography Reuben on Wry: The Memoirs of Dave Madden.

 Death

-Madden died on January 16, 2014, in Jacksonville, Florida, where he was receiving hospice care, of complications of myelodysplastic syndrome.
+Madden died on January 16, 2014, in Jacksonville, Florida, where he was receiving hospice care, from complications of myelodysplastic syndrome.
 He was 82.